expert digital marketing coach matthew bertram

 • Failure-mode modeling

-• Ongoing oversight as conditions change
+• Ongoing judgment as conditions change

 When growth is architected instead of improvised:

-• Lead volume becomes predictable
+• Demand becomes predictable

 • Conversion becomes controllable